ls1intum/Artemis/docs/user/exercises/quiz.rst

                 - Proportional without Penalty

-            - Present Drag Items in Ransom order.
+            - Present Drag Items in Random order.

             - Delete icon: To delete the current question.

             - Edit View: Enables the text editor to write the question statement with explanations and hints.

-            - Edit bar: When the edit view is enable, the format bar allows to provide.
+            - Edit bar: When the edit view is enabled, the format bar provides:

                 - Style to the statement text